 Debra Cantú serves as an Assistant Professor of Practice at the University of Texas at Austin Principalship Program and teaches in the program in the Department of Educational Leadership and Policy.
 In her current role, she collaborates with district partners to support, develop and retain effective secondary level principals in partner districts.
 Dr. Cantú assists the process to recruit, assess, select and prepare candidates who have the potential to become effective principals of elementary and secondary schools.
-She works with the UTAPP Advisory Committee to support the improvement efforts of the program and is developing a UTAPP Alumni to support current students, as well as organizing future leadership development events to provide learning opportunities for graduates of the program.
+She works with the University of Texas Advisory Committee to support the improvement efforts of the program and is developing a UT Principal Program Alumni to support current students, as well as organizing future leadership development events to provide learning opportunities for graduates of the program.
 Dr. Cantú serves as an advisor for the graduate students during their college experience.

 Dr. Cantú attended the University of Texas at Austin with the opportunity to earn her Bachelors, Masters in Educational Administration and Ph.
 D. in Policy and Planning.
 Her interests include leadership implications, social justice, American race policy, English Language Learners, leadership development and instructional improvement systems that contribute to eradicating inequities.
 She is a repeated guest speaker at the University of Texas, Texas State University and Huston-Tillotson University and collaborate with other Principalship preparation programs.
 Dr. Cantú presented at district, state and national conferences and serves as a consultant for school districts to support leadership development.